This activity is intended for healthcare providers delivering care to women and their families.

 National Diabetes Data Group

-GDM is a common complication of pregnancy, possibly affecting 9.2% of all pregnancies (CDC 2010) and appears to be increasing.
-Aside from well known complications associated with birth trauma and increased risk of operative delivery and preeclampsia, there may be long term complications including increased risk of obesity and diabetes later in life, although maternal obesity and excessive weight gain may be independent risk factors for macrosomia and childhood obesity.
+GDM is a common complication of pregnancy.
+Aside from well-known complications associated with birth trauma and increased risk of operative delivery and preeclampsia, there may be long term complications including increased risk of obesity and diabetes later in life, although maternal obesity and excessive weight gain may be independent risk factors for macrosomia and childhood obesity.
 Treatment for GDM does appear to improve outcomes.
 Screening all women is necessary as traditional risk factors may only detect 50% of GDM.

 Take a post-test and get CME credits